Xunnamius/symbiote/docs/types/jest.patched/namespaces/jest/interfaces/Matchers.md

 > **toContainAllEntries**\<`E`\>(`entries`): `R`

-Defined in: node\_modules/jest-extended/types/index.d.ts:741
+Defined in: node\_modules/jest-extended/types/index.d.ts:800

-Use `.toContainAllEntries` when checking if an object only contains all of the provided entries.
+Use `.toContainAllEntries` when checking if an object only contains all the provided entries.

 #### Type Parameters